holyjak/Testofill-chrome-extension/README.md

 ------------

 - URL is matched against the page URL, not iframe URL even if the form is in an iframe
-- Currently only works for fields that have the value attribute, i.e. not for radio/checkbox/select
-- Some JavaScript-ctivated forms are not filled automatically and you need to click the extension icon to fill them in
+- Some JavaScript-activated forms are not filled automatically and you need to click the extension icon to fill them in

 Todo
 ----------------

 - Add debug option and debug statements
-- Docs: Add screenshots, more info
+- Docs: Improve
-- clear the 'Options saves' status after a while
-- Get it working with PrimeFaces
 - Currently the browserAction icon is reset when opening a cached URL - fix this

-- Make findMatchingRules  run also if no matches
 - Run setBadgeAndIconAction/autofill also when same url reloaded (diff evt?)
 - FORM:
   - find by label?
 - Config
   - add option for turning autocomplete on/off
-  - syntax highlighting and on-the-fly validation of JSON
-  - app-specific validation of the config against schema
   - save options on C-S / M-S
   - ? make allFrames configurable
 - Random values